How to Build a Homemade Metal Detector

 Be sure to match the flat side of the LED with the flat side in the picture on the silkscreen.
 Since it can be hard to see the flat side, the short lead on the LED indicates the flat side.
 If the LED is not turning on, measure the voltage drop across the LED.
 If it is 0 volts, you have most likely put the LED in the wrong way.

 Step 4: Enclosing Your DetectorThe Velleman Metal Detector Kit needs a case, especially if you plan to move it around.
-I chose a Serpac enclosure because of its included battery bay, which keeps the battery as far away from the coil as possible.
+I chose a enclosure that included a battery bay, which keeps the battery as far away from the coil as possible.
 Below details the assembling of this box.

 Drilling the PC Board